jackottogee/Tagger/README.md

 ## training.py

 The actual training of the ML model.
-Currently, this version uses a Multinomial Naive Bayes classifier to for the task.
+Currently, this version uses a Multinomial Naive Bayes classifier for the task.
 In the future, I may implement other models / methodologies.
-This algorithm is currently 86% accurate (for tech roles found on indeed).
+This algorithm is currently 86% accurate (for tech roles found on Indeed).

 ## classify.py